 The theoretical risk associated with the kelt reconditioning projects is of increasing inbreeding by using the reconditioned kelts in a small population.
 The implicit argument is a demographic boost is needed to a greater extent than the potential risk of inbreeding depression.
 The CRITFC kelt proposals seem be overly optimistic about the potential benefits of kelt reconditioning.
 The streams chosen are primarily upstream of many dams and will likely need to be continually propped up as the kelts will likely not naturally be successful given the migratory conditions.
-This proposal seems to place little emphasis on examining possible risks of kelt reconditioning.
+This proposal would start a fairly aggressive program before the benefits and risks are determined.
+The proposal seems to place little emphasis on examining possible risks of kelt reconditioning.
 Consequently, we recommend that the number of streams need to be scaled-back to less than five to reflect the fact that this a research project.
 This seems to be an effort to drastically expand the implementation of kelt reconditioning, without first evaluating the possible undesirable consequences, as called for in the RFP.